Su Bingtian: Education

-In 2017, Su graduated with a master's degree from the International Economics and Trade from the College of Economics at Jinan University.
+In 2017, Su graduated with a master's degree in International Economics and Trade from the College of Economics at Jinan University.
 In April 2018, Su was officially appointed as an associate professor of the School of Physical Education at Jinan University.

 Family

 Su is a native of Guzhen, Guangdong, China.
-On October 10, 2017, Su Bingtian wed his childhood sweetheart Lin Yanfang.
+On 10 October 2017, Su married Lin Yanfang.
 The wedding ceremony was held in Guzhen, Guangdong, a town close to where Su and Lin grew up.
-In the early morning of July 11, 2018, their son was born.
+In the early morning of 11 July 2018, their son was born.

 Outside athletics

-On December 20, 2017, Su was elected as one of Zhongshan City's representatives for the 13th People's Congress of Guangdong Province.
+On 20 December 2017, Su was elected as one of Zhongshan City's representatives for the 13th People's Congress of Guangdong Province.

-As the representative for Chinese athletes, Su attended 'The 3rd Olympic Council of Asia (OCA) Athletes’ Forum' held in Tokyo, Japan from 24–25 November 2018.
+As the representative for Chinese athletes, Su attended 'The 3rd Olympic Council of Asia (OCA) Athletes’ Forum' held in Tokyo, Japan from 24 to 25 November 2018.

 Charitable activities

-On September 19, 2015, Su led dozens of school students on Ersha Island to help with fundraising activities for the Chinese charity "Walking for Love".
+On 19 September 2015, Su led dozens of school students on Ersha Island to help with fundraising activities for the Chinese charity "Walking for Love".
 The money raised for "Walking For Love" was intended to be used for the promotion of children's reading skills.

-On November 10, 2015, Su visited various Guangzhou Power Supply power grid substations to help conduct on-site measurements.
+On 10 November 2015, Su visited various Guangzhou Power Supply power grid substations to help conduct on-site measurements.
 Su also undertook power grid construction work to provide electricity to an elderly man's home.
 Su's visit came after a typhoon incident in Guangzhou where Guangzhou Power Supply grid workers managed to fix power grids within only 5 hours of going down.
 After the visit, Su commented that "the existence and construction of the power grid required the collective support of everyone".